 Sample Plans & Guides: Not too sure what a business plan looks like?
 Find lots of them under this tab.

-If you don't find what you are looking for, try searching individual business research databases such as Business Source Complete and ProQuest.
+Databases- If you don't find what you are looking for in OneSearch, try searching individual business research databases such as Business Source Complete, ProQuest, or the ones listed in the previous bullet.
 Databases are located under More Ways to Search on the Library Website.

-Ask a Librarian - provides direct contact to a librarian via chat, text, phone or email during working hours.
+Ask a Librarian- provides direct contact to a librarian via chat, text, phone or email.Check link for hours.

-Library Liaisons-subject-specific librarians who can assist you in using all library resources effectively and efficiently.
+Library Liaisons-subject-specific librarians to assist you in using all library resources effectively and efficiently.
 You may make an appointment or have them come to your classes.
-Business Liaisons are Linda Khan, Wanda Perez, and Cheryl Davis (online classes only).
+Business Liaisons are Linda Khan and Wanda Perez.

-Interlibrary Loan- use this service to request materials the library doesn't hold in its collection.
+Interlibrary Loan- Use this service to request materials the library doesn't hold in its collection (or you can't find).

-Research Guides - these guides aggregate useful resources and information on academic subjects, courses and topics.
+Research Guides- These guides aggregate useful resources and information on academic subjects, courses, and topics.
+There are a lot of business guides tailored to a particular course or subject area.